SAERI-Datacenter/ckanext-saerischema/ckanext/saerischema/README.md

 The `metadata_form_to_ckan.sh` script creates the `additional_info.html` file which is used to display the dataset contents.
 It handles two fields slightly differently: contact details and research permit application id should be hidden by default.
 Conact details are only visible if consent has been given.
 In both cases the values will be shown to sysadmin users.

+The allowed values for Spatial Reference System (SRS/CRS) are defined in the `saerickan.py` script.

 # To do